OpenIPC Downloads & Setup

 • For TFPT server address, type the IP address of your PC/Mac;

-• For type and size of camera flash memory: choose NOR 8 Mb for Goke and NOR 16 Mb for Sigmastar SSC338Q;
+• For type and size of camera flash memory: choose NOR 16 Mb for Sigmastar SSC338Q;

 • For firmware version choose RubyFPV;